Meet the team at JCFJ

 Ciara holds a BSc. in Environmental Biology and a PhD. in Environmental Microbiology which have equipped her with a broad knowledge on environmental and biodiversity issues.

-Communications and Social Policy Advocate – Martina Madden
+Communications and Housing Policy Advocate – Martina Madden

 Martina works with the team to achieve communication objectives across a range of platforms and channels.
 She holds a master’s degree in Political Communication, a primary degree in Social Sciences, a post-graduate diploma from the Public Relations Institute of Ireland (PRII).

 Penal Policy Advocate – Keith Adams

-Keith is our Social Policy Advocate.
-He is primarily focused on research and advocacy in the policy areas of penal reform and housing.
+Keith is our Penal Policy Advocate.
+He is primarily focused on research and advocacy in the policy areas of penal reform.
 He holds Master’s degrees in Social Science (Rights and Social Policy) from Maynooth University, and in Social Science Research from Queen’s University, Belfast.